spctr01/mongodb_api/README.md

 ```

 ## Run
-download this repository  install docker and docker compose then run
+download this repository  install docker and docker compose then  cd into this repo and run

 ```
 docker-compose up --build